alcatraz/Alcatraz/README.md

 # Alcatraz
 The Xcode Package Manager!

-Alcatraz is an open-source package manager for Xcode.
+Alcatraz is an open-source package manager for Xcode 4.
 It lets you discover and install plugins, templates and color schemes without the need for manually cloning or copying files.
 It installs itself as a part of Xcode and it feels like home.

 ![Package Manager UI](http://mneorr.github.com/Alcatraz/images/plugin.png)

 ## Installation

+Alcatraz requires Xcode Command Line Tools, which can be installed in Xcode via `Preferences > Downloads`.

-Open up your terminal, and paste this:
+To install, open up your terminal and paste this:

 ``` bash
 mkdir -p ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins;